c3d/xl/doc/HANDBOOK_2-evaluation.md

   can deduce that `2+3` has `integer` type and can therefore proceed using `X:integer - Y:integer` for the `-` infix.

-* The pattern is an infix `SubPattern when Condition`, and `SubPattern` matches the expression, and the `Condition` is true.
-  Bindings created while testing `SubPattern` are present in the context used to evaluate `Condition`.
+* The pattern is an infix `SubPattern when Condition`, called a _conditional clause_, and `SubPattern` matches the expression, and the `Condition` is true.
+Bindings created while testing `SubPattern` are present in the context used to evaluate `Condition`, and any binding used in `Condition` will be evaluated.
 For example, you can match only even `integer` values using `N:integer when N mod 2 = 0`.

 * The pattern is a block with a child `C`, and `C` matches `E`.
   This would be the case for `(X+Y) * (X-Y) is X^2 - Y^2`.